gibertif/blender_atom_py/README.md

 TODO:

-* Class that read a topology (json file from blender-chemical)
+* Class that read a topology (json file from blender-chemical).
+* Transform a trajectory in time series in blender.
-* Ball representation
+* Ball representation.
-* Ball and stick representation
+* Ball and stick representation.